 The price of Brent crude oil has been relatively stable over the past couple of months.
 In March 2014 it was 77,80 EUR/barrel, which is 7,6% lower than one year ago (March 2013) and 2,0% lower than the previous month.
 Global supply and demand conditions suggest a relatively well-supplied oil market.
 Slightly lower prices are expected over the medium term.
 Increase of global demand is accompanied by continued strong growth in US shale oil supply.
-32 which has been counterbalanced by lower Russian arowth.33
+32

 By early April, market expectations of an imminent restart of Libyan exports pressured Brent prices lower.
-The estimates of global demand remained rouahlv unchanged, showing an increase of Asian demand,
+The estimates of global demand remained roughly unchanged, showing an increase of Asian demand, which has been counterbalanced by lower Russian growth. $^{\rm 33}$